ivan-guerra/programmador.com/content/posts/cosmo.md

 I've never been a big fan of writing Makefiles.
 As a result, I decided I would use CMake to generate the OS build files.

-I like the philosphy put forward in An Introduction to Modern CMake[^10].
+I like the philosphy put forward in "An Introduction to Modern CMake"[^10].
 I stuck with the project structure recommended in that article:

 ```txt